saltukalakus/idiomatic-rust-snippets/src/algorithms/sorting/quick.md

 - `quick_sort` function: This function takes a mutable slice of integers and sorts it using the Quick Sort algorithm.
 It recursively sorts the sub-arrays.
 - `partition` function: This function partitions the array around a pivot element and returns the index of the pivot after partitioning.
 - `main` function: This function demonstrates the usage of the `quick_sort` function by sorting an example array.

-By running the above code, you will see the original and sorted arrays printed to the console.